Last Updated Jan 28, 2019

 While both go by the name "kefir" and are cultured from SCOBY grains, the two are not actually directly related.

-Milk kefir is believed to have its origins from the Caucasian mountain regions and has a long history of use in Russia, the countries Georgia and Turkey as well as other regions of Eurasia and Central Asia.
+Milk kefir is believed to have its origins from the Caucasus mountain regions and has a long history of use in Russia, the countries Georgia and Turkey as well as other regions of Eurasia and Central Asia.
 Milk kefir grains themselves look a bit like small off-white cauliflower florets and have a dense rubbery texture.
 They vary in size but are generally larger than water kefir grains.

 Water kefir or tibicos grains also vary in size but are nearly translucent, like tiny crystals, and tend to be smaller than milk grains.
 They also have an irregular less rounded shape in addition to a softer gummy texture.